darbotlabs/fapi/README.md

 ## Complete Development Setup Guide

-This section provides step-by-step instructions for setting up a complete FastAPI development environment on a new machine.
+This section provides step-by-step instructions for setting up a complete FAPI development environment on a new machine.
 These steps were tested on Linux with Python 3.12.3.

 ### Prerequisites